Lora-net/LoRaMac-node/installation instructions.md

-sudo apt-get install -y gdb-multiarch # for gdb sudo apt install lcov # for coverage reports of cpputest sudo apt install gcov # for coverage reports of cpputest
+sudo apt-get install -y gdb-multiarch # for gdb sudo apt install lcov # for coverage reports of cpputest sudo apt install gcov # for coverage reports of cpputest sudo apt install gcc-multilib g++-multilib # To compile for 32 bit

 ```